araobp/myphotos/README.md

 I leave "heroku-connect" branch intact and switch back to "main" branch.

-I am working on remaking this project to exclude the Heroku part (the API server backend implemented on SpringBoot and Heroku Connect) from this project.
+I am working on remaking this project to exclude the Heroku part (the API server backend implemented on SpringBoot and Heroku Connect) and the React part (frontend) from this project.

 ---
 <table>